-Cordyceps in Chinese is known as Dong Chong Xia Cao, which literally translates to "winter bug, summer grass".
-It is an unusual, but beneficial medicinal mushroom that has long been regarded highly in the world of Chinese medicine.
-The benefits of cordyceps mushrooms are numerous, which is the reason the mushroom was highly prized in the traditional Chinese culture.
+Cordyceps in Chinese is known as Dong Chong Xia Cao, which translates to "winter bug, summer grass."
+It is an unusual but beneficial medicinal mushroom that has long been regarded highly in Chinese medicine.

 So what exactly is this mushroom?
 A fungus?
 A parasite?

 Found in the Tibetan plateau, the Cordyceps mushroom is one of the world's most valuable fungi.
-It parasitizes the larvae of ghost moths, a specific genus that is found in the Himalayas between the elevations of 3000 to 5000 meters.
+It parasitizes the larvae of ghost moths, a specific genus in the Himalayas between the elevations of 3000 to 5000 meters.

 So what exactly happens here?

-The fungus first infects the living caterpillar in the summer while they feed on plant roots as they are buried underground.
-It then grows in the body of the insect in the fall and winter, while slowly consuming them.
+The fungus first infects the living caterpillar in the summer while they feed on plant roots underground.
+It then grows in the insect's body in the fall and winter while slowly consuming them.
 Finally, the fungus kills and mummifies its host.

-In the spring, when the overlying snow melts, the fungus forces its host towards the surface.
-A dark brown, spore-filled, stalk-like fruiting body then emerges from the corpse.
-This is a few centimeters long and stands upright.
-For this reason, it is locally known as "yartsa gunbu”
+When the overlying snow melts in the spring, the fungus forces its host towards the surface.
+A dark brown, spore-filled, stalk-like fruiting body emerges from the corpse.
+It is a few centimeters long and stands upright.
+For this reason, it is locally known as "yartsa gunbu."

-The intact fungus-caterpillar body is then hand collected and harvested.
+The entire fungus-caterpillar body is then hand-collected and harvested.
 The harvested cordyceps mushroom is highly valued as a medicine by herbalists.

-In China, they say “those who buy it don't eat it, and those who eat it don't buy it.”.
-Even more, some say the Chinese medicine cordyceps is worth three times its weight in gold!
+In China, they say, "those who buy it don't eat it, and those who eat it don't buy it.".
+Some say the Chinese medicine cordyceps is worth three times its weight in gold!

-Well, we can't say this with absolute certainty, but we know that in Bhutan (one of the countries where the fungus is harvested), it accounts for a significant slice of the country's gross domestic product.
+We can't say this with absolute certainty, but we know that in Bhutan (one of the countries where people harvest the fungus), cordyceps accounts for a significant slice of the country's gross domestic product.